-Pick A Cat Friendly Ringtone
+Pick Cat Friendly Notification Sounds

-If working from home involves you taking a lot of phone calls, make sure your notification noise or ringtone isn’t one of those triggering noises that sends your cat into a crying fit or anxiously running for cover.
+If working from home involves you taking a lot of phone calls, then make sure your notification noise or ringtone isn’t one of those triggering noises that sends your cat into a crying fit or anxiously running for cover.

 Some days, you feel so swamped that your coffee counts as your lunch.
 Other days, it can be like watching paint dry as you wait for a client to approve a design proof.

 This flux in schedule can make it difficult to stick to the “rules” 24/7.
-Part of being someone who works from home and a pet owner is knowing how to shift gears quickly and roll with the punches.
+Part of being someone who works from home and a pet parent is knowing how to shift gears quickly and roll with the punches.